 Step 3 – Define Campaign Term and Campaign Content

 You’ll notice that the first four fields in the form are mandatory and the rest are not.
-Nevertheless, I recommend that you fill the rest of the information as well because you’ll most likely be running multiple campaigns on Facebook and you’d want to track each campaign individually in your Google Analytics report.
+Nevertheless, I recommend that you fill in the rest of the information as well because you’ll most likely be running multiple campaigns on Facebook and you’d want to track each campaign individually in your Google Analytics report.

 The more specific you get with your URL parameters, the better it will be, and you’ll know exactly which campaign is driving traffic to your site and which campaign needs to be improved.